daruma gif

 Ancient Dragon Zen Gate: a Soto Zen center based in Chicago and led by Taigen Dan Leighton, Dharma heir of Tenshin Reb Anderson in the Shunryu Suzuki lineage.
 You'll find links to Dharma talks (including audio) here.

 Boundless Way Zen: centre led by James Ishmael Ford, teacher authorized by John Tarrant.
-Site has teishos by Ford, liturgy and chants used by the center, as well as photos and other materials.
+Site has teishos by Ford, teachings and instructions and a number of other interesting pages.

 Chung Tai Zen Center of Sunnyvale, California, has a series of lectures on the old Chinese Zen masters by Ven Jian Hu available for downloading as .pdf documents.
 Also available are translations of some sutras and some dharma lectures.